 A Regulatory Compliance Review for Construction may include a review of project documentation from authorization through close-out, as well as a visit to the project's construction site to determine if work is compliant with FHWA rules and regulations.
-These construction site activities will capture the field components and complement the project documentation section of the Regulatory Compliance Review, and may include the following: Project bulletin board, flagger certification(s), apprentice certification(s), and execution of the scope of work.
+These construction site activities capture the field components and complement the project documentation section of the Regulatory Compliance Review, and may include the following: project bulletin board, flagger certification(s), apprentice certification(s), and execution of the scope of work.
 A regulatory compliance review checklist is created based on management experience, prior review results, the CA Agreement, and federal and state laws and regulations.

-An LPA Contract Activities Review is an ad hoc review that begins with an LPA program process to determine its compliance with federal, state, and local rules and regulations.
-This review will be identified and assigned by LPA Management and guided by a thorough risk assessment.
+An LPA Contract Activities Review is an ad hoc review that begins with an ADOT LPA section program process to determine its compliance with federal, state, and local rules and regulations.
+This review will be identified and assigned by ADOT LPA section management and guided by a thorough risk assessment.